-However Friday was the really bad day because 1000 calls came in and the team only answered 500 of them.
+Subsequently Friday was the really bad day because 1000 calls came in and the team only answered 500 of them.

-When choosing metrics context to convert it from data to information and better into knowledge is the ambition.
+Consequently when choosing metrics context to convert it from data to information and better into knowledge is the ambition.

 Reliance vs. Innovation

 If our numbers are within the specified ranges we are doing well?
 Right?
 Not always.

 Operating in isolation, like only looking at the temperature of a patient, instead of checking blood pressure as well, can lead to fatal mistakes.